-- It may provide monthly income cash flows which may be useful for investors majorly such investors who are in retirement age.
+- It may provide monthly income cash flows, which may be useful for investors majorly, such investors who are of retirement age.

-- In some income funds, payouts are not guaranteed as the fund managers may invest the earnings again into the fund instead of making payouts to the investors.
+- In some income funds, payouts are not guaranteed as the fund managers may reinvest the earnings into the fund instead of making payouts.

 - There are management charges and other fund related charges, the burden of which is borne by the investors ultimately.

-Income Funds are great investment options for those investors who are not willing to take many risks and are looking for safe investment options.
+Income Funds are great investment options for those investors who are unwilling to take many risks and are looking for safe investment options.
 Such funds provide the investors with periodic returns and are comparatively safer too.